Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem/README.md

 Based on the work by [Doro Wu](https://github.com/fcwu), see on [Docker](https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc/)

-This image contains Isabelle 2020, the Coq IDE, and Why3 with various solvers
+This image contains Isabelle 2019 or 2020, the Coq IDE, and Why3 with various solvers

 The source files are available on [GitHub](https://github.com/Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem).
 The [isabelle2019](https://github.com/Frederic-Boulanger-UPS/docker-ubuntunovnc-3asem/tree/isabelle2019) branch has the source files for the 2019 image.